 Reserved Ports - Allows USB ports to be optionally reserved for use with particular devices.
+Once reserved, certain rules can be applied to them via the AdderLink Infinity Manager (AIM) application.

-Present Boot Keyboard - When ticked, the ALIF102T will report a virtual dummy boot keyboard to the attached PC to ensure that a keyboard is always reported when the PC boots up.
+Present Boot Keyboard - When ticked, the TX unit will report a virtual dummy boot keyboard to the attached PC to ensure that a keyboard is always reported when the PC boots up.
 The dummy boot keyboard uses one of the 13 USB endpoints, therefore if all 13 endpoints are required elsewhere for USB devices (or a KVM switch only supports two HID devices) then it can be disabled by deselecting this option.

-Max Hub Size - Using this option you can select whether the ALIF102T should report itself as a 13 or a 7 port USB hub.
+Max Hub Size - Using this option you can select whether the TX unit should report itself as a 13 or a 7 port USB hub.
 Some USB hosts are only able to support 7 port USB hubs.
 If this option is set to 7, then only 7 USB devices are supported by the PC.

 Security - Controls whether USB data is encrypted.
-On forces always on, Off forces always off and Prefer off will be off unless the receiver requests it.
+On forces always on, Off forces always off and Prefer off will be off unless the RX requests it